buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentVerticalSegmentTypeEnum.md

 | Variation of vertical curvature is constant | Vertical curve, clothoid | CLOTHOID  |

-&gt;NOTE A vertical curve in track that starts or ends in canted switches and crossings can be of a higher order polynomial than a parabola.
+> NOTE A vertical curve in track that starts or ends in canted switches and crossings can be of a higher order polynomial than a parabola.

-&gt;NOTE chainage is  longitudinal distance along the horizontal projection of the alignment (e.g. track centre line).
+> NOTE chainage is  longitudinal distance along the horizontal projection of the alignment (e.g. track centre line).

-&gt;NOTE Definitions according to EN 13803/2017 (except CLOTHOID)
+> NOTE Definitions according to EN 13803/2017 (except CLOTHOID)